pipelinelabo/datalaiq-wiki/tools/tools.md

 Time Tester will walk each string provided on the command line and attempt to process it as if it were a timestamp.

-The tester can set the timegrinder config values and define custom timestamp formats in the same way that Gravwell ingesters can.
+The tester can set the timegrinder config values and define custom timestamp formats in the same way that DatalaiQ ingesters can.

 ```
 ./timetester -h